dmytro-imshentskyi/gridu-spark-school/README.md

 All sub-tasks have been completed with using Spark SQL on top of DataFrame API.
 Project contains only 3 files:
-- apple.package contains domain class Event
+- gridu.package contains domain class Event
 - ClickStreamData is an object with test data
 - ClickStreamAnalyzer is a driver program